Morphology (architecture and engineering): History

 Urban morphology as an organised scientific study began formally in the 19th century due to the expansion of reliable topographic maps and reproducible plans.
 However, architecture has existed far longer, with the first surviving written work on the subject known as De architectura, written by Roman architect and engineer Marcus Vitruvius Pollio between 30 and 15 BCE.
 Here, Vitruvius detailed the three principals of architecture firmitas, utilitas, venustas.
 Translated to modern English as durability, utility and beauty.
 Archaeologists have studied the ruins of ancient cities such as Mesopotamia, Egypt and Minoan to show evidence that urban planning dates back to the Bronze Age, through visible patterns of paved streets lined in right angles.
 Originally, town planning was used as a mechanism for armed defence.
-The decline of the roman empire in 395 AD saw cities in Europe expand incoherently without formal urban planning.
+The decline of the Roman Empire in 395 AD saw cities in Europe expand incoherently without formal urban planning.
 The Renaissance era saw urban hubs expand with enlarged extensions to allow for advancements that took place during the industrial age.
 It was then that urban planning became a formalised study, used to allow citizens with healthier working conditions.

 Theory

 The theory of morphology extends many different disciplines including architectural theory branching from the philosophy of art, engineering, linguistics, culture and sociology.

-However, advances in information technology, the development of a globalised 24-hour economy through the three leading world cities New York, London and Tokyo and their smaller counterparts have profoundly influenced the world’s urban systems.
+However, advances in information technology, the development of a globalised 24-hour economy through the three leading world cities New York, London and Tokyo and their smaller counterparts have profoundly influenced the world's urban systems.
 Currently, there is more than 300 metropolitan regions that house more than one million people and through steadily global population increases metropolitan regions will continue to increase in size.
-The global trend towards rapid urbanisation is outlined by the global urban population being 34% of the world’s total in 1960, 43% in 1990 and 54% in 2014, with projections expected to reach 66% by 2050.
 Rapid urbanisation commonly causes challenges within urban places, for example, traffic jams, high cost of living, lack of green space, biodiversity loss, air pollution and other anthropogenic environmental effects.
 As a result, urban planners, geographers and architects have put forth numerous theoretical models with aim to improve understanding upon the functionality, aesthetic nature and environmental sustainability.
 However, it is widely accepted that there are four theoretical explanations to the morphological pattern of a city.